Train cascade object detector model

-Add the images location to the MATLAB path.
+Add the image folder to the MATLAB path.

 Specify the folder for negative images.

 Train a cascade object detector called 'stopSignDetector.xml' using HOG features.
-The following command may take several minutes to run:
+NOTE: The command can take several minutes to run.

 Use the newly trained classifier to detect a stop sign in an image.